graphcore/examples/code_examples/poplar/advanced_example/README.md

 1) Prepare the environment.

-   Install the `poplar-sdk` following the README provided.
+   Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
 Make sure to source the `enable.sh`
-    scripts for poplar, gc_drivers (if running on hardware).
+    script for poplar.

    The example also uses boost::program_options.
 You can install boost via your package manager.